AlfrescoLabs/chef-alfresco/README.md

 ---
 This project is a fork of the original [chef-alfresco](https://github.com/fnichol/chef-alfresco) developed by [Fletcher Nichol](https://github.com/fnichol); the code have been almost entirely rewritten, however the original implementation still works with Community 4.0.x versions and provides a different approach to Alfresco installation (using Alfresco Linux installer).

-A big thanks to Nichol to starting this effort!
+A big thanks to Nichol for starting this effort!

 License and Author
 ---